mcrao/mcrao.github.io/content/about/index.md

 ---
+### 👋 Hey, I’m Manoj

+I’m an ML & GenAI Engineer trying to make machines less confused about context than humans are.

-Hi there!
-My name is Manoj Chandrashekar.
-I am a data engineer with a strong foundation in Information Science, having received my Bachelor's degree from The National Institute of Engineering in India.
-Currently, I am pursuing my Master of Science in Data Science at the University of Alabama at Birmingham.
+My journey began with a degree in Information Science from The National Institute of Engineering, followed by a Master’s in Data Science from The University of Alabama at Birmingham.
+I’m currently leveling up through the MIT xPro Mini Masters in Statistics and Data Science, because statistics is still the quiet superpower behind every good AI model.

-Since 2017, I have been deeply involved in the data engineering field, working on a variety of data architecture and machine learning projects across industries like retail and technology.
-My experience spans the entire data lifecycle, from ETL processes to the development of AI-driven systems, and my current focus is on harnessing the power of cloud platforms like Azure Databricks and orchestrating large-scale data migrations.
-My work at 7-Eleven, Mindtree and Concentrix iLabs has given me the opportunity to lead transformative projects that have significantly boosted performance and efficiency.

-I enjoy driving as I am car enthusiast 🏎️💨 & I like cafe hopping ☕️.
-If you're in the Birmingham area and looking for a good restaurant, don't hesitate to reach out! 🙂

-I have also compiled a set of notes from the various courses and materials I have studied throughout my career.
-Feel free to check them out for more information.
+I spent the first few years of my career as a Data Engineer, building and scaling data systems for 7-Eleven, Mindtree, and Concentrix iLabs — learning that data pipelines are like coffee machines: you only notice them when they break.

+These days, I’ve taken that foundation into Generative AI — where I build things that think back.
+From crafting RAG pipelines that actually retrieve what matters, to cloning NotebookLM just to see if I could, to building my own AI-powered CLI console, I enjoy turning large language models into useful, practical companions.

+When I’m not fine-tuning prompts or debugging embeddings, you’ll probably find me driving somewhere fast 🏎️💨 or slowing down over a cup of coffee ☕️.

+If you ever want to talk data, GenAI, or the best café in Dallas area — I’m all ears.